chinapedia/wikipedia.abstract.en/Page/Ski.md

 Types

-Four groups of different ski types, from left to right:
-1. Non-sidecut: cross-country, telemark and mountaineering
-2. Parabolic
-3. Twin-tip
-4. Powder

 In the history of skiing many types of skis have been developed, designed for different needs, of which the following is a selection.